MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 ## Modifying .natvis files while debugging

 You can modify a *.natvis* file in the IDE while debugging its project.
-Open the file in the same instance of Visual Studio you are debugging with, modify it, and save it.
+Open the file in the same instance of Visual Studio you're debugging with, modify it, and save it.
 As soon as the file is saved, the **Watch** and **Locals** windows update to reflect the change.

-You can also add or delete *.natvis* files in a solution that you are debugging, and Visual Studio adds or removes the relevant visualizations.
+You can also add or delete *.natvis* files in a solution that you're debugging, and Visual Studio adds or removes the relevant visualizations.

-You cannot update *.natvis* files that are embedded in *.pdb* files while you are debugging.
+You can't update *.natvis* files that are embedded in *.pdb* files while you're debugging.

-If you modify the *.natvis* file outside of Visual Studio, the changes do not take effect automatically.
+If you modify the *.natvis* file outside of Visual Studio, the changes don't take effect automatically.
 To update the debugger windows, you can re-evaluate the **.natvisreload** command in the **Watch** window.
 This causes the changes to take effect without restarting the debugging session.

 Also use the **.natvisreload** command to upgrade the *.natvis* file to a newer version.
 For example, the *.natvis* file may be checked into source control, and you want to pick up recent changes that somebody else made.

 ##  <a name="BKMK_Expressions_and_formatting"></a> Expressions and formatting
 Natvis visualizations use C++ expressions to specify the data items to display.
 In addition to the enhancements and limitations of C++ expressions in the debugger, which are described in [Context operator (C++)](../debugger/context-operator-cpp.md), be aware of the following:

 - Natvis expressions are evaluated in the context of the object being visualized, not the current stack frame.
 For example, if you use `x` in a Natvis expression, the identifier refers to the field named `x` in the object being visualized.
-The identifier does not refer to a local variable named `x` in the currently executing function.
-You cannot access local variables in Natvis expressions, although you can access global variables.
+The identifier doesn't refer to a local variable named `x` in the currently executing function.
+You can't access local variables in Natvis expressions, although you can access global variables.

-- Natvis expressions do not allow function evaluation or side effects.
+- Natvis expressions don't allow function evaluation or side effects.
 Function calls and assignment operators are ignored.
 Because [debugger intrinsic functions](../debugger/expressions-in-the-debugger.md#BKMK_Using_debugger_intrinisic_functions_to_maintain_state) are side-effect free, they may be freely called from any Natvis expression, even though other function calls are disallowed.

 To control how an expression displays, you can use any of the format specifiers described in the [Format specifiers](../debugger/format-specifiers-in-cpp.md#BKMK_Visual_Studio_2012_format_specifiers) section of [Format specifiers in C++](../debugger/format-specifiers-in-cpp.md).
 Note that format specifiers are ignored when the entry is used internally by Natvis, such as the `Size` expression in a [ArrayItems expansion](../debugger/create-custom-views-of-native-objects.md#BKMK_ArrayItems_expansion).